Calculating Churn in a SaaS Business

 What is Churn?

-While there are many variations of churn, churn is always a measure of attrition or loss.
-It can measure lost customers, contracts, MRR, GAAP revenue, contract value or bookings.
+While there are many variations of churn, churn is always a measure of attrition or loss and is the most widely tracked and discussed SaaS and subscription metric.
+Churn can measure lost customers, contracts, ARR, MRR, GAAP revenue, contract value, or bookings.

 Churn is typically expressed as a rate or a ratio (churn rate of 12 percent), but can also be expressed as a whole number (“we churned 12K of ARR” or “we churned two customers”).
 When discussed as a rate, churn is the inverse of your renewal rate.
 An 80 percent renewal rate is the equivalent of a 20 percent churn rate.

 What are the Most Common Churn Metrics for Subscriptions Businesses?

 - Average Recurring Revenue Churn: Typically expressed as the average ARR/MRR decrease due to lost customers.

 How is Churn Used?